Leonard and Marjorie Tappe Postdoctoral Fellowship in Global Public Health

 The fellow and/or mentor must provide details on the application that other supporting funds have been allocated or awarded for the research activitites to be eligible to apply.
 Office space, computing services and other resources consistent with postdoctoral fellowships must also be provided by the hosting faculty’s Department or through other awards.
 This fellowship does not offer funding to support expenses related to relocation or visa sponsorship if applicable.

 How to Apply

-This fellowship award is made possible through the Leonard and Marjorie Tappe Global Health Fund and administered through the UM-SPH Office of Global Public Health on a competitive, merit basis to support global public health activities.
+This fellowship award is made possible through the Leonard and Marjorie Tappe Global Health Fund and administered through the UM-SPH Office of Global Public Health.